-- (ii) Before the hearing begins, the VPSD or the student may request that witnesses remain outside the hearing room. - (iii) The VPSD shall read the complaint; - The VPSD shall inform the student of his or her rights, as stated in the notice of hearing; - (v) The VPSD shall present the college's case; - (vi) The student may present his or her defense; - (vii) The VPSD and the student may present rebuttal evidence and argument; - (viii) The committee, by majority vote, shall determine the guilt or innocence of the student regarding the alleged violation - (ix) The committee shall state in writing each finding of a violation of a published college regulation or policy.
+- Before the hearing begins, the VPSD or the student may request that witnesses remain outside the hearing room. - (iii) The VPSD shall read the complaint; - (iv) The VPSD shall inform the student of his or her rights, as stated in the notice of hearing; - (v) The VPSD shall present the college's case; - (vi) The student may present his or her defense; - (vii) The VPSD and the student may present rebuttal evidence and argument; - (viii) The committee, by majority vote, shall determine the guilt or innocence of the student regarding the alleged violation. - (ix) The committee shall state in writing each finding of a violation of a published college regulation or policy.
 Each committee member concurring in the finding shall sign the statement.
 The committee may include in the statement its reasons for the finding.
-The committee shall notify the
+The committee shall notify the student in the same manner as the notice of hearing.

-(x) A determination of guilt shall be followed by a supplemental proceeding in which either party may submit evidence or make statements to the committee concerning the appropriate penalty to be imposed.
+A determination of guilt shall be followed by a supplemental proceeding in which either party may submit evidence or make statements to the committee concerning the appropriate penalty to be imposed.
 The past disciplinary record of a student shall not be submitted to the committee prior to the supplemental proceeding.
-The committee shall determine a penalty by majority vote and shall inform the student, in writing, of its decision as in (ix) above.
+The committee shall determine a penalty by majority vote and shall inform the student, in writing, of its decision as in (ix) shove